Reviewed by: Erica An, BNutr&Diet

 - 20g Rocket

 Preheat oven to 200°C. Pierce the potato all over with a fork then wrap in foil.
 Place on a rack in the oven and roast for 1 hour or until very tender.
 Remove from oven with tongs and carefully unwrap.
-Cut a small cross in the top and gently squeeze open.
-Scoop out some flesh and place in a bowl with salmon.
+Then, cut a small cross in the top and gently squeeze open.
+Next, scoop out some flesh and place in a bowl with salmon.
 Mix until well combined.
 Pile back into potatoes.
 Combine shallots, tomato and chives in a bowl and season with freshly ground black pepper.
-Place potato on a plate, top with tomato mixture and dollop with sour cream.
+Lastly. place potato on a plate, top with tomato mixture and dollop with sour cream.
 Serve with rocket.

 Spinach mushroom quiche